What patients and families need to know

 - Bring photo identification.
 Parents or legal guardians must be with their child at all times.
 The parent or legal guardian must provide written permission in order for anyone else to accompany the child to the appointment.

 - Find out if your child needs lab work.
 After their initial appointment, your child may need blood work, urine specimens or other advanced lab tests before their next appointment.
 If so, ask if these tests can take place through your pediatrician to save your family time and a trip to the lab.
 For advanced tests, ask the outpatient center where the results should be faxed or sent, and bring a copy of the lab work results to your child’s next appointment.

 - Bring your child’s medical history.
-Share any charts, journals, or other helpful prompts you use to record important information about your child’s condition, medications and treatments.
+Share any charts, journals or other helpful prompts you use to record important information about your child’s condition, medications and treatments.

 - Schedule follow-up visits before you leave.
 This is an easy way to help make sure your child receives timely medical care.

 - Bring insurance card.
-We accept private payments, Medicaid, and nearly every insurance plan so check with your provider to be certain our physicians and/or practices are participating providers.
-Bring any referrals your insurance requires for testing or being seeing a specialist.
+We accept private payments, Medicaid and nearly every insurance plan so check with your provider to be certain our physicians and/or practices are participating providers.
+Bring any referrals your insurance requires for testing or being seen by a specialist.
 Please bring your insurance card with you because we review your information at every visit.
 Co-pay is collected at time of service.
 Additionally, we provide care to children and families in our service area regardless of ability to pay.
 If a patient does not have insurance, we can help get coverage or financial support.
 Learn more about insurance and billing.

 - Paperwork and documents